Roof Safety Audits & Consultancy

 When the roof access system is not in regular use the inspections can take place every 12 months as noted in AS1891.4:2009 and in accordance manufacturer’s recommendations.

 There is no reference to or definition for the term “Regular Use” in the WA Code of Practice for the Prevention of Falls

-During the certification audit we assign all items with a site-specific identification number and tag for use or tag out.
-The location of each item is also noted on the audit layout drawing.
+During the certification audit, we assign all items with a site-specific identification number and tag for use or tag out.
+The location of each item is also noted in the audit layout drawing.